 (f) Each party represents and warrants that in connection with the negotiation of this Charter Party neither it nor any member of its organisation has committed any breach of applicable anti-corruption legislation.
 Breach of this Sub-clause (f) shall entitle the other party to terminate the Charter Party without incurring any liability to the other.

-If you have any further questions, please do not hesitate to contact Shevan Algama on the details below:
+If you have any further questions in respect of this article, please do not hesitate to contact your normal LADC contact at the Club or visit our LADC webpage.